ChainSecurity/abiprobe/README.md

 - RustSDK fails to decode an element that it encoded (see ``issues/rustsdk_decoding_errors/``)
 - Sway compiler can run into a memory flow error (see ``issues/sway_memory_overflow/``) or a memory overlap error (see ``issues/sway_memory_write_overlap/``)
 - Sway fails to compile due to a type check error occuring when a tuple of a single element is decoded as the decoding will not produce a tuple but only the single element it contained. (see ``issues/sway_tuple_compiler_error/``)

+## Value generation

+The fuzzer generates random values for the types that are to be encoded and decoded.
+The values are generated based on the type of the field.

+> Warning: The current string generation was modified to generate valid strings for sway which does not support characters such as '\n' or '\t'.
+Therefore, such characters are currently not generated.
+Please refer to ``src/sampler.rs:sample_ascii_string`` to modify the string generation to include such characters.